Large Language Model as Token Compressor and Decompressor: Experiment

 \subsection{Metrics}

 For text reconstruction and continuation tasks, we use BLEU-4 as the core evaluation metric.
 Additionally, we report the perplexity score (PPL), which quantifies the difficulty of the model predicting the text.
 For the QuALITY dataset, we report the exact match (EM) score.
-For QuALITY, NarrativeQA, and QASPER, we report the F1 score.
+For HotpotQA, NarrativeQA, and QASPER, we report the F1 score.
 For the CNN/DailyMail summarization task, we provide ROUGE-1, ROUGE-2, and ROUGE-L scores.
-To reduce bias from randomness and ensure the reliability of the results, all experiments were independently repeated three times, and the average score for each experiment is reported.